LusGroup/LiT_Mobicom2023/README.md

     Commercial blue light sterilization toothbrushes with blue LEDs.
     2 low-cost photosensors.
-    Toothbrush head with the ability to mount photosensors.
     Development environment for running the signal processing code (e.g., MATLAB).

 ## Contributions